sara-gudeman/weirdRhino/README.md

 ## Summary

-As a developer, it's often useful to know what companies are using the same technologies as you - or what tech stack a company you know about is using.
-Stack Match enables users to search by technology or company name and follow companies of interest.
+As a developer, it's useful to know what companies are using specific technologies - or what tech stack a company you know about is using.
+Stack Match enables users to search for both of these and follow companies of interest.

 ## Deployed Link